BIO Workshop on Biography of Creation

 Biography of Creation: Writing about Artists, Musicians and Culture

-In our next BIO online workshop, which is free and open to anyone, three biographers with a tantalizing variety of books discuss the special challenges associated with writing about artists and other creative talents.
-They’ll address topics of use to any veteran or aspiring biographer, but will also focus on writing with authority on the arts and cultural history.
+They address topics of use to any veteran or aspiring biographer, but also focus on writing with authority on the arts and cultural history.
 Who are you writing for and how technical should your language be?
 How important is historical context and how best to incorporate it?

 Jonathan Gould is a writer and a former professional musician who spent many years working in bands and recording studios.
 He is the author of Can’t Buy Me Love: The Beatles, Britain and America (Crown, 2008), and Otis Redding: An Unfinished Life (Crown Archetype, 2017).
 He is currently at work on a biography of the rock group Talking Heads (HarperCollins, 2023).
 The book focuses on the band’s remarkable musical evolution and their role as the figureheads, in popular music, of the unlikely emergence of Lower Manhattan as the cultural epicenter of New York City during the last quarter of the 20th Century.